osteele/p5-server/docs/proxy-cache.md

 ## What is Cached?

-Requests for NPM packages from the JSDelivr, Skypack, and Unpkg content delivery networks are cached, as are resources from `fonts.googleapis.com`, `fonts.gstatic.com`, and `ghcdn.rawgit.org`.
+Requests for NPM packages from the JSDelivr, Skypack, and Unpkg content delivery networks are cached, as are resources from `fonts.googleapis.com and `fonts.gstatic.com`.

 Import paths from the community p5.js libraries are also cached.
-Most of these paths are either NPM packages or are served from `ghcdn.rawgit.org`, and would be cached in any case.
+Most of these paths are served from a CDN and would be cached in any case.
 A few of the community libraries are served from servers that are specific to those libraries or the organizations that public them; this ensures that they are cached as well.

 ## Command Line